-A student may be assigned probationary status for unsatisfactory academic performance in the first two-thirds of the Program, under the following circumstances:
+A student may be assigned probationary status for unsatisfactory academic performance in the first two-thirds of the term (or 2/3 of the training time i.e. apprenticeship training), under the following circumstances:

-- a) Failure to maintain a Progress Grade of 70% or better. - b) Failure to complete shop assignments as assigned.

-3. Criteria for placement on behavioural probation
+- a) Failure to maintain a Progress Grade of 70% or better. - b) Failure to complete shop assignments as assigned. - c) Criteria for placement on behavioural probation

-A student may be assigned probationary status for unsatisfactory behaviour at any time during the program.
-Refer to Policy 3400: Student Code of Conduct- Rights and Responsibilities.
+A student may be assigned probationary status for unsatisfactory behaviour at any time during the program, Refer to Policy 3400: Student Code of Conduct-Rights and Responsibilities.

-4. Criteria for removal from probation
+3. Criteria for removal from probation